spawaskar-cora/cora-docs/docs/user-guide/org-users-projects.md

 In the Unit of Measure tab the org administrator can configure the unit of measure used for mass/weight and length/measurement fields within all projects in their organization.

+1. mass/weight, valid values are grams and ounces
+2. length/measurement, valid values are mm, cm and inches

 #### Localization

-In the Localization tab the org administrator can configure to set the default county, Language and Timezone for all new users created in their organization.
+In the Localization tab the org administrator can configure to set the default County, Language and Timezone for all new users created in their organization.

 #### API Keys